-- ► Maximum depth The deeper the tree, the more complex models you can create ⇒ overfitting.
-Low depth may restrict expressivity. - Minimum number of examples to split a node Higher values prevent a model from learning relations specific only for a few examples.
-Too high values may result in underfitting. - Minimum number of examples required to be in a leaf Similar to the previous one.
-A higher number means we cannot have very specific branches concerned with particular combinations of values.
+- ► Maximum depth - The deeper the tree, the more complex models you can create \Rightarrow overfitting.
+Low depth may restrict expressivity. - ▶ Minimum number of examples to split a node Higher values prevent a model from learning relations specific only for a few examples.
+Too high values may result in underfitting. - ► Minimum samples required to be in a leaf Similar to the previous one.
+A higher number means we cannot have very specific branches concerned with particular combinations of features. - ➤ Minimum impurity decrease